Fighting COVID-19: How a Laboratory Works to Accelerate Vaccine Development for Years

 In addition to the synchrotron, to combat coronavirus, scientists use the most powerful TETHA computers in the world available in the laboratory.

-“Supercomputers can analyze four billion pharmacological compounds to see if they have any effect on the virus.
+“Supercomputers are able to analyze four billion pharmacological compounds, see if they have any effect on the virus.
 And we can do it in a few weeks.
-Without supercomputers, this would have taken several years, says Stephen Strifer.
+It would take several years without supercomputers, says Stephen Strifer.

 These heavy-duty computers also allow scientists to predict the extent and geography of the spread of the deadly virus.